How to Find Fishing Spots: Read a Lake Like a Pro | BeAngler

 Learn how to find fishing spots by reading structure, depth, and seasonal patterns.
 Use bathymetry maps and logged catch data to lock in productive water.

 Most anglers fish memories, not water.
 They return to the dock where Grandpa once caught a giant and wonder why the magic faded.
 Learning how to find fishing spots is really about learning to read the water in front of you so any lake, river, or reservoir gives up its secrets.
-This guide teaches you to think like the fish by understanding structure, depth, and seasonal movement.
+This guide teaches you to think like the fish by understanding fishing structure, depth, and seasonal movement.

 Structure vs. cover: the foundation